a-liut/gio-frontend-ms/README.md

 - /rooms/{roomId}/devices: Lists all available devices in a room

-- /rooms/{roomId}/devices/{deviceId}: Gets information about a device in a room
+- /rooms/{roomId}/devices/{deviceId}: Gets information about a device in a room.
+It allows to trigger actions specifying a value for them.